coverclock/com-diag-codex/README.md

 for years in both personal and commercial development projects.

 >N.B.
 If you got here via "prairiethorn.org" or "prairiethorn.com", those
->are a test domains I use for this project and others.
+>are test domains I use for this project and others.
 It is sometimes
 >dynamically forwarded to the GitHub page for this repository.

 # Disclaimer